A dying mom shares her last pieces of advice in a loving letter to her daughter

 Use your common sense about things like not going anywhere by yourself and having an emergency kit in your car in the winter.
 If you can carpool to school do it, stay away from parties because they are usually bad, not all boys are bad but most will tell you anything to try to get you to do things, try to hang out with people who have the same beliefs as you because they will make you stronger.

 Remember that I am still with you and still just as proud of you as I always have been.
 Keep God in your life and never be ashamed to let others know you love God.
 If you have kids someday, make sure they know how much I love them and wanted to be there to see them.

 You are going to do great in life and I will be smiling with you through all the important moments in your life.
 I am thankful God gave us this past year to get closer and spend a lot of quality time together.
 Hang onto those good memories and tell everyone you love them as often as you can.
 Enjoy life and live each day as if it’s your last because none of us know if today will be the last.
 And most of all remember that I Love You more than you will ever know!

 If you’re quietly sobbing into the sleeve of your shirt, you’re not alone.
 Hannah’s mother’s words of wisdom resonated with a lot of people.

 My mom passed away 13 years ago from cancer.
 She tried to write me a letter on her last day and didn't have the strength.
 Cherish her words

 My mom passed away 13 years ago from cancer.
 She tried to write me a letter on her last day and didn't have the strength.
-Cherish her words— 🇺🇸 Female Voting Trump 2018 (@kim_holsapple) November 3, 2017
+Cherish her words— 🇺🇸 Trump 2020 (living in blue Maryland) (@kim_holsapple) November 3, 2017

 Been holding this tweet for hours bc I didn't know what to say.
 I just realized there's nothing I can say.
 I'm just going to start doing. 💌